 The only thing I will suggest with the bread is making sure that they aren’t shredded to tiny bits.
 That’s what Tyler started to do at first, but then I showed him what we needed and he did much better.

-You can also use cheap bread for this, since it is going to have so many other flavors mixed into it.
+You can also use cheap bread for this since it is going to have so many other flavors mixed into it.
 One loaf of bread is enough to make a 9×13 dish full of stuffing.
 Or you can make your own bread.

 Step by Step